jellyfin/jellyfin.org/docs/general/installation/synology.md

 #### Port Settings

-You need to set the port settings for the container.
-Jellyfin uses port 8096 for the web interface and 1900 for DLNA.
-You can set the container to use the same ports as the host or use different ports.
-We recommend using the same ports as the host.
+Allocate ports to the container.
+Jellyfin uses port 8096 for the web interface and 1900 for DLNA by default.
+It is recommended to use the default ports if they are not being used by other services.

 **Volume Settings**
 You need to set the volume settings for the container.
 Jellyfin needs access to your media files and configuration files.